hopeolaide/Simple-Chatty-Bot/README.md

-A *Simple Chat Bot* project created using java.
+A basic chat bot project created using java.